coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 # About the project

-**CoherentSolutions.AspNetCore.ServiceFabric.Hosting** is a simple project that changes a way how you setup your Service Fabric Reliable Services.
-The main idea is to simplify **Reliable Services** setup by providing a hierarchy structured way to put all configuration in one place.
+**CoherentSolutions.AspNetCore.ServiceFabric.Hosting** is a simple project that changes a way how you setup your Reliable Services.
+This package integrates with [HostBuilder][3] and allows to configure **Reliable Services** with ease using set of builder classes.

+The **CoherentSolutions.AspNetCore.ServiceFabric.Hosting** supports:
+* Configuration of Stateful or Stateless service without a need to implement any infrastructure classes (like `EventSource`, descendant from `StatefulService` or `StatelessService` etc.)
+* Integration with well known packages and components:
+    * **Microsoft.Extensions.Logging** i.e. you can use `ILogger` and all of the events / scopes will be redirected to dedicated Event Source.
+Please see [article][1] for details.
+    * **Microsoft.Extensions.DependencyInjection** i.e. you can request and register dependencies using standard approach.
+Please see [article][2] for details.

 ## How to start?

+* Read about [HostBuilder][1]
-Install [NuGet][11] package and start using `HybridHostBuilder`.
+* Install [CoherentSolutions.AspNetCore.ServiceFabric.Hosting][11] package
+* Enjoy... :)

 ## Documentation